-Good: Decent looking seven-seat people carrier.
+Good: Good looking seven-seat people carrier.
 Comes with seven year warranty.
+Practical, classy cabin.
+Easy to drive.

 Good: Comes with Kia's seven-year warranty as standard.
 Rides and handles very well on standard Hankook Kinergy Eco tyres.